miohtama/django-bitcoin-example/README.rst

 Tutorial walkthrough
 -----------------------------------------------

-`django-bitcoin <https://github.com/kangasbros/django-bitcoin>`_ creates a so caleld web wallet in your Django application.
+`django-bitcoin <https://github.com/kangasbros/django-bitcoin>`_ creates a so called bitcoin web wallet in your Django project.

-* You need to have a `bitcoind <http://bitcoin.org/en/download>`_ installed on your desktop / server
+* You need to have a `bitcoind <http://bitcoin.org/en/download>`_ installed on your desktop / server.

 * ``django-bitcoin`` reads transactions from ``bitcoind`` and duplicates them as Django models for easy handling